skolli92/satishkolli1992/README.md

 - 👋 Hi, I’m Satish Kolli.
-I am a Materials engineer with a background in Materials science.
-I have developed an interest for machine learning and its applications in steel industry.
+Specialized in materials and metallurgical engineering, I’ve amassed over 5 years’ experience in materials research.
+I’m passionate about translating academic knowledge into reality offering tangible results in line with the steel industry expectations.
+I am currently working as a Materials Informatics Engineer.
 - 👀 I’m interested in Materials informatics
 - 🌱 I’m currently learning python programming and machinenlearning
 - 💞️ I’m looking to collaborate on projects that help digitalize steel industry and applications with in steel development